vanniktech/gradle-maven-publish-plugin/README.md

         VERSION = "1.0.3-SNAPSHOT"

         mavenPublishing {
-            // alternatively "S01"
             publishToMavenCentral("DEFAULT")

-            // will only apply to non snapshot builds
+            // Will only apply to non snapshot builds.
-            // uses credentials as described above, supports both regular and in memory signing signAllPublications()
+            // Uses credentials as described above, supports both regular and in memory signing. signAllPublications()

             pom {